hogie48/Serverless/README.md

-# James Hogendoorn - Serverless test project
+# hogie48 - Serverless test project

 This is a test project on learning Serverless in AWS.